-If you choose an audience that’s not relevant enough to your ad, you’ll waste a lot of advertising budget on reaching the wrong people.
+If you choose an audience that’s not relevant enough to your ad, you’ll waste much of your budget on reaching the wrong people.

-So when it comes to targeting, I like to get super specific, like aiming for an audience in the US that’s from 50,000 to 100,000 people.
+So when it comes to targeting, I like to get super specific.
+For example, aiming for an audience in the US that’s from 50,000 to 100,000 people.
 If it’s a smaller country, the potential audience could also be even smaller.

 You should avoid using generic interests, like nature, sports, or food and choose very specific ones instead: relevant brands, authors, books, magazines, websites or even other Facebook pages.

 To identify them, use the Audience Insights tool.